Any cycling, running, or triathlon club can be a Strava club - from friendly groups and casual clubs to racing teams.

-Administrators can also change the club cover photo by clicking on the camera icon on the lower, right-hand side of the current cover photo.
+- Administrators can change the club cover photo by clicking on the camera icon on the lower, right-hand side of the current cover photo.
 The Club's profile photo can be changed by clicking the '+' sign displayed on the current photo.

 Club Email Settings

 There are two scenarios where club members will receive a notification related to their clubs on Strava.
 To change these settings and to select which club appears on your profile page, visit your Settings page.

 - When someone adds a message to a club discussion board - Club members with this setting selected will receive an email and Strava notification when another club member adds a message to a club discussion thread they have posted in.